ravend35/AslGrab/Privacy.md

-Thank you for using AslGrab – a Chrome extension designed to assist dropshippers in gathering product information from Amazon efficiently.
+Thank you for using AslGrab/AslWipe/AslPass – a Chrome extension designed to assist dropshippers in gathering product information from Amazon efficiently.

 1. Information Collection